 Challenges the result(s) of a Supporting Organization’s policy development process (PDP)

-Notwithstanding the foregoing and notwithstanding any required threshold for launching a community IRP, no community IRP that challenges the result(s) of a supporting organization’s policy development process (PDP) may be launched without the support of the supporting organization that developed such PDP or, in the case of joint PDPs, without the support of the supporting organizations that developed such PDP.
+Notwithstanding the foregoing and notwithstanding any required threshold for launching a community IRP, no community IRP that challenges the result(s) of an SO’s policy development process (PDP) may be launched without the support of the SO that developed such PDP or, in the case of joint PDPs, without the support of all of the SOs that developed such PDP.

-Country Code Top Level Domain Delegation/Redelegation
+Country Code Top Level Domain Delegation/Re-delegation

 In its letter dated 15 April 2015, the CWG-Stewardship indicated that “any appeals mechanism developed by the CCWG-Accountability should not cover country code top-level domain delegation/re-delegation issues as these are expected to be developed by the country code top-level domain community through the appropriate processes.”

-As requested by the CWG-Stewardship, decisions regarding country code top-level domain delegations or revocations would be excluded from standing, until the country code top-level domain community, in coordination with other parties, has developed relevant appeals mechanisms.
+As requested by the CWG-Stewardship, decisions regarding country code top-level domain delegations or re-delegations would be excluded from standing, until the country code top-level domain community, in coordination with other parties, has developed relevant appeals mechanisms.

 Numbering Resources

-The Address Supporting Organization (ASO) has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP, since an existing dispute settlement mechanism already exists as part of the Icann Address Support Organization Memorandum of Understanding.
+The Address Supporting Organization (ASO) has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP, since an existing dispute settlement mechanism already exists as part of the ICANN Address Supporting Organization Memorandum of Understanding.
 As requested by the ASO, decisions regarding numbering resources would be excluded from standing.

-Protocols and parameters
+Protocols and Parameters

 The Internet Architecture Board (IAB) has likewise indicated that disputes related to protocols and parameters should be out of scope for the IRP, since an existing dispute settlement mechanism already exists as part of the ICANN / IANA - IETF MoU.
 As requested, decisions regarding protocols and parameter resources would be excluded from standing.